Tasks#

 type: SRI GC Analysis

-description: Perform gas chromatography (GC) analysis on a sample.
+desc: Perform gas chromatography (GC) analysis on a sample.

-- sri_gas_chromatograph
+type: sri_gas_chromatograph

 input_parameters: